 2004 - Best Fish Guide published

-The Royal Forest and Bird Protection Society (NZ) publishes the 1st version of the Best Fish Guide to help consumers to make more sustainable choices when purchasing seafood.
+The Royal Forest and Bird Protection Society (NZ) publishes the first version of the Best Fish Guide to help consumers to make more sustainable choices when purchasing seafood.

 2004 - Marine biosecurity